A Single View of Marriage |

 "In talking last year with the manager of one Cincinnati hotel, part of a chain that hosts some of the largest Christian conventions in our nation, I discovered that the hotel chain profits greatly from hosting these particular meetings.
 The conventions are attended each year by hordes of pastors, religious broadcasters, Christian writers, speakers, and musicians.
 Would you like to guess what is attributed to the hotel's bottom-line increase during these conferences?
 According to the manager, purchases of pornographic movies are tremendous!"

-Like Jessica Harris said, "Lust thrives in silence."
+Like Jessica Harris said, "Sin thrives in silence."
 As individuals and churches, we can no longer avoid confronting it.